Michal-J-Kolodziej/Nsp/README.md

 ## How to use nsp

 ### 0. Download and add files to your project
-Download files from this repo, add the nsp catalog to your project and add nsp-style.css before </head> tag and also nsp-script.js before </body> tag.
-Your code should look something like this:
+Download files from this repo and add the nsp catalog to your project.
+Then add nsp-style.css at the end of the 'head' tag and also nsp-script.js at the end of the 'body' tag.
+Your code should look something like that:

 ```html
 <head>